Ipomopsis aggregata: Ecology

+Elk and mule deer commonly feed on I. aggregata.

 Current research

 The plant is currently being used to better understand pollination factors.
 Researchers used fluorescent particles on flowers to create pollen analogs to track pollinating hummingbirds.
 This ultimately gains insight into cross pollination techniques carried out by pollinating bodies.
 Further, it is a model for pollinator-mediated selection and spatial genetic patterns.

 Uses

 Some Plateau Indian tribes boiled it as a drink for kidney health.